Teaching Ratings¶

 probability_2 = norm.cdf((4.2 - eval_statistics["mean"]) / eval_statistics["std"])

-Using t-test, does gender affect teaching evaluation rates?¶
+Using t-test, does gender affect teaching evaluation scores?¶

 For the t-test for independent samples, the following assumptions must be met: